|

 fat passes the health test with flying colors.

-Experience tells me that raw olive oil probably traverses arteries the
+Personal observation suggests to me that raw olive oil probably traverses arteries the

-way water-soaked bran traverses the intestines.
+way spongy water-soaked bran traverses the intestines.

 Like all liquids, it maintains a constant density but can take any shape.